vinod-polinati/Tip-Calculator/README.md

 This is a simple tip calculator app built with Flutter.
 It allows you to calculate the tip amount based on the bill amount and the selected tip percentage.
 <br>
 ### •Note
-<i>During a skill-testing process for a company, I was asked to create a Flutter project to demonstrate my flutter skills
+<i>During a skill-testing process for a company i,e. **Kali-IO Solutions** , I was asked to create a Flutter project to demonstrate my flutter skills
 ## Features

 - Enter the bill amount in rupees.